steinmartin/usb-midi-java-receiver/README.md

 #  MIDI (1.0) Communication test between a potibard (Arduino based microcontroller with optical rotary encoders) and a Java application

- The test includes bidirectional MIDI 1.0 communication between the Java application using the MIDI capabilities of the Java Sound API and a Arduino-based microprocessor.
+ The test focuses on bidirectional MIDI 1.0 communication between the Java application using the MIDI capabilities of the Java Sound API and the Arduino-based microprocessor.

+ The MIDI implementation of the Java Sound API is part of every JRE, so no extra dependencies are needed.

+ USB-Midi should run on the majority of operating systems out-of-the-box, without the need of configurations or driver installations.

 The Arduino code runs on the microprocessor Teensy 4.1.
-For other microprocessors code adaptions might be necessary.
+For other Arduino based microprocessor types code adaptions might be necessary.

 ## Requirements

 - Java 17 capable PC with USB Port
 - Teensy 4.1 Microprocessor, other Arduino-based Microprocessor might work
 - Incremental Optical Rotary Encoder, e.g. Grayhill 61KSxx-xxx or or Bourns ENS1J-B28-xxxxxx
-- Level shifter (5V - 3.3V) depending on Microprocessor and Enoder used
+- Level shifter (5V - 3.3V) depending on microprocessor and enoder used

 ## Installation